This creamy tomato soup is easy to make and so warming. This recipe uses canned tomatoes, basil, and aromatics for a delicious meal anytime.

 - Do this until most of the tomatoes has been crushed up and there are no more large tomatoes left.

-- Now, take half of your soup mixture and add it to a blender and secure the lid tightly.
-Take a kitchen towel and place over the lid of your blender.
+- Now, take half of your soup mixture then add it to a blender and secure the lid tightly.
+Take a kitchen towel and place it over the lid of your blender.
 Pulse on medium speed to puree the mixture.
-Note: Make sure you do not fill the blender to the top because hot liquids expand when you start the blender.
 You may need to do this in 2 batches.

 - Now add your heavy cream and mix well.½ cup heavy cream